Israel – Germany Tax Treaty

 Israel - Germany relations

-Business wise, Israel and Germany have good economic relations, and the volume of bilateral trade is growing steadily.
+Business-wise, Israel and Germany have good economic relations, and the volume of bilateral trade is growing steadily.
 Both countries have thriving start-up scenes, allowing for great business deals between the two countries.
-In 2022, bilateral trade between Israel and Germany reached a high value worth almost 9 billion U.S. dollars, making Germany Israel’s primary economic partner in the European Union.
+In 2022, bilateral trade between Israel and Germany reached a high value worth almost $9 billion, making Germany Israel’s primary economic partner in the European Union.
 German companies are strategically positioned to competitively bid for infrastructure projects in Israel.

 Details about the Embassy of Israel in Germany